 Everything you need to know about kitchen lighting

 There is also far more to consider than simply sticking in a row of ceiling lights and being done with it.
-It’s important to think about the different types of lighting, how best to control the lights, and where to place lights, as well as how to use or create natural light.
+It’s important to think about the different lighting types, how best to control the lights, place lights, and use or create natural light.

 So, with these questions in mind, we’ve created this handy guide to talk you through everything you need to know about kitchen lighting.

 We should clear one thing up right away; practically speaking, changing the lighting scheme in your kitchen is not a simple job; it requires electricians to carry out the wiring, or rewiring, of your kitchen.
 This is not to say that it’s a huge, extensive project, but you should at least be aware that it will take some time and money to complete.

 For this reason, the best time to renovate your kitchen lighting scheme is when the kitchen itself is being renovated.
 If you’re at that stage, take your time to plan your kitchen lighting well, as this will be key to creating a beautiful and functional kitchen.
 Your decisions around lighting will have an impact on how your kitchen is wired, as well as how many sockets you’ll need and where, so these issues must be considered at an early stage.

 That being said, if you’re not currently renovating or planning to renovate your kitchen, there are still a range of options available to improve your kitchen lighting.
 It’s important your lighting works well with the rest of your kitchen, so we’ve covered lighting and much more in our ultimate guide to designing your kitchen.